-It is proposed that the donation of approximately 30 Irish Dance costumes by a former resident is accepted with the costumes to be stored in Theatre at The Mill and used for exhibitions in the future.
+It was proposed that the donation of approximately 30 Irish Dance costumes by a former resident is accepted with the costumes to be stored in Theatre at The Mill and used for exhibitions in the future.

-RECOMMENDATION: that the acceptance of the offer of approximately 30 Irish Dance costumes to be used for exhibition purposes in the future and kept in secure storage in Theatre at The Mill, be approved.
+Proposed by Alderman Ross Seconded by Councillor Brady and agreed that the acceptance of the offer of approximately 30 Irish Dance costumes to be used for exhibition purposes in the future and kept in secure storage in Theatre at The Mill, be approved.